apalbright/thelittledataset/content/post/if-you-give-a-judge-a-risk-score.md

 ## Remaining Racial Disparities for Moderate Risk Defendants

 The moderate risk result could be a product of judges interpreting scores differently by race.
 Imagine judges have some sense of the underlying continuous risk score distribution and assume that moderate risk black men are still higher risk than moderate risk white men even though they are put in the same larger buckets.
 This could explain the results and would accord well with recent findings by [Green and Chen](https://scholar.harvard.edu/files/19-fat.pdf) and [Skeem, Scurich, and Monahan](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3316266).
 Understanding this possible mechanism is broadly relevant to hiring, loan decisions, and other important high-stakes decisions.
-More work^[E.g., more legitimization of diff-in-diff assumptions.] is needed to pin this result down.
+More work^[E.g., more rigorous legitimization of differences-in-differences assumptions.] is needed to pin this result down.

 # Conclusion

 As predictive tools continue to be integrated into high-stakes decisions, there is a growing need to understand how they are used by the human decision-makers (e.g., judges, loan officers, and hiring managers).
 While predictive tools often present recommendations, there is little oversight as to how decision-makers may overrule or follow them.
-I use this paper to show that, counter to intuition, the introduction of risk score recommendations can increase racial disparities for individuals who share the same predicted risk level.
+I use this paper to show that, counter to expectations, **the introduction of risk score recommendations can widen racial disparities for individuals who share the same predicted risk level.**

 This result is a consequence of two types of deviations by judges: across-judge and within-judge deviations.
 On the former, judges varied in their policy responsiveness; judges in whiter counties responded more to the new default (increasing their leniency) than judges in blacker counties.
 There is a striking correlation between a judge’s response to the policy and a judge’s defendant population.
 Second, even within judge and time, I show judges are more likely to deviate from the recommended default for moderate risk black defendants than for similar moderate risk white defendants.
+(Importantly, this is true in the post- but not the pre-period.)
 This result suggests that interaction with the same predictive score may lead to different predictions by race, which warrants further investigation.

 Part of the public appeal of risk assessments is the movement towards a system that is more "objective" than the status quo.
-However, if interpretation of the scores itself interacts with defendant race, the very judicial discretion that risk score proponets sought to reduce has simply been shifted to a later stage.
+However, if interpretation of the scores themselves interacts with defendant race, the very judicial discretion that risk score proponets sought to reduce has simply been shifted to a later stage.

 ---